|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Modern computer based subsurface exploration techniques have shown that there is sufficient high grade ore remaining at the perimeter of Jersey Emerald to justify reopening the mine.

-From a mining perspective, a major problem at Jersey Emerald is lack of water.
+From a mining business perspective, a major problem at Jersey Emerald is lack of water.
 The Jersey Emerald mine is inherently naturally dry.
-In order to provide sufficient water for safe operation of mining equipment there has to be 100% capture, storage and recycling of all drainage water in the project area.
+In order to provide sufficient water for safe operation of mining equipment there has to be 100% capture, storage and recycling of all rain drainage water in the project area.
 Replacement water from Lost Creek has to be pumped about 2 km horizontally and vertically up about 600 m.
 However, the naturally dry conditions at Jersey Emerald make the site ideal from the perspective of storage of radioactive materials.

 FUTURE EXPANSION OF STORAGE CAPACITY: